NabilNaou/NabilNaou/README.md

 - 💬 Ask me about **Java and academic concepts such as OOP.**

-- 📫 How to reach me **linkedin.com/in/nabilnaou**
+- 📫 How to reach me? **linkedin.com/in/nabilnaou**

-- ⚡ Fun facts: **Im huge into reading books, psychology, collecting perfumes, animal rights and mindfullness.**
+- ⚡ Fun facts: **Im huge into reading books about programming such as o'reilly, but also psychology and self-helps books.
+I like collecting perfumes, im interested in animal rights and practice mindfulness.
+I like to read up on history and biology and practice pilates as a sport.

 <h3 align="left">Connect with me:</h3>
 <p align="left">